 Dr. Markarian loves answering patients’ questions and truly believes the best patients are those that are fully informed.
 He asks patients to bring photographs of breast images to make it easier to identify their desired aesthetic and goals.
 He also recommends writing down a list of questions patients may have from their research or talking to friends.
 Dr. Markarian often finds that patients remember a question they were desperate to ask while they are on their way home!

-A woman in her 20s is shown 6 weeks post-op from a breast augmentation.
-350cc silicone implants were placed under the muscle with a dual plane technique while utilizing a minimal 1 inch incision hidden in the breast fold.
+A young woman in her 20s is shown 6 weeks after a breast augmentation with 275cc smooth round moderate plus silicone implants.
+A 1 inch incision was made under the breast and the implants were placed under the muscle with a dual plane technique

 Making the Most Out of Your Consultation